Roberto Camarasa

-Roberto Camarasa (born 1 August 1995 in Rafelbunyol, Spain) is a Spanish footballer who plays for UD Puçol.
+Roberto Camarasa (born 1 August 1995 in Rafelbunyol, Spain) is a Spanish footballer.
 He is the son of former Spain international "Paco" Camarasa.

 Singapore

 Placed in Geylang International of the Singaporean S.League's Prime League squad in mid-2016, Camarasa did not put in a torrid performance in any of his six appearances there, salvaging a goal in a 1–1 tie with DPMM in the 5th minute.

 In the summer 2018, Camarasa joined UD Puçol.